-2 semesters .50 credits each semester
+2 semesters 1.0 credit each semester

-Broadcast Journalism 2 - Project AL Live Production (10, 11, 12) 2 semester 1.0 credit each semester Prerequisite: Introduction to Broadcast Journalism, Application, and Possible Audition
+Prerequisite: Introduction to Broadcast Journalism, Application, and Possible Audition.

-Students in this course will produce Avon Lake High School's live newscast, A n c h o r N e w s N o w !
+Students in this course will produce Avon Lake High School's live newscast, Anchor News Now!
 Students will learn and execute every on-air and behind-the-scenes job for our production.
 Every student will be expected to anchor the live shows, direct, run the audio board, operate cameras, edit videos, and cover school events.
-Students in this class must show responsibility before they are selected to be the "faces of Avon Lake High School."
+Students in this class must show responsibility before they are selected to be the "faces of Avon Lake High School".
 Students will be expected to cover the news of our school and that takes place both during and after school (at times).
-Shows will be posted on the Avon Lake City School's Website and well as on the Anchor News Now! social media pages.
+Shows will be posted on the Avon Lake City School's Website as well as on the Anchor News Now! social media pages.